Core Rules

 Fatigue

-Fatigue can also be taken to perform maneuvers or use special abilities or items.
+• Fatigue may be taken to perform special abilities or from spellcasting.

 Critical Damage

-When combat damage takes a target below 0 Guard, they suffer damage to STR.
-They must then make a STR save (using their new reduced STR) against suffering Critical Damage.
+When combat damage takes a target below 0 GD, they suffer damage to STR and must make a STR save (with their new reduced STR) against suffering Critical Damage.

 N.B.
-Critical Damage saves only need to be made for combat damage.
-Trap and other environmental damage to Strength does not require a Critical Damage save.
+Critical Damage saves only need to be made for combat damage, not trap or environment damage.

 When a target suffers Critical Damage, they are out of the action, grasping for life.
-If given aid and rest, they will stabilize.
+If given aid and rest, they will stabilize and be able to get back into the action.
 If left untreated, they die within the hour.

 Some enemies may have special abilities triggered by failing a Critical Damage STR save.
 These effects can be instantly fatal.